 - Describe an instance where you had to make a critical decision under pressure.
-What factors did you consider, and how did you arrive at your decision?
+What factors did you consider, and how did you decide?

 - How do you align your work with an organization’s values and culture?
 Can you explain how you have fostered a positive work environment?

 During the virtual interview, maintain eye contact by looking at the camera rather than the screen, creating a sense of connection with the candidate.
 Sit straight, smile, and use natural gestures to convey attentiveness and engagement.

 Begin by introducing yourself and other interviewers.
 Explain the agenda, and reiterate the ground rules or expectations.
 Ask your prepared questions, allowing time for the candidate to respond fully.
 Encourage open dialogue and active listening.

 Keep a record of the candidate’s responses, as well as your impressions and observations.
 These notes will be valuable in evaluating their fit for the role and comparing them to other candidates.

 Observe and Evaluate the Candidate Carefully